ScilifelabDataCentre/dds_workshop/docs/1_installation.md

 ## Using the Test instance of DDS

-In order to test the DDS functionality, you need to tell the client to use the correct URL.
+For today's hands on session you will be using the testing instance on DDS, instead of the the production one.
+In order to do this, you need to tell the client to use the correct URL.

 By default, the client uses the production instance with the URL: